svetakrasikova/macgui/README.md

 RevBayes GUI allows the user to interact with RevBayes by using graphical elements instead of text-based commands typed in the command line.
 RevBayes GUI exposes the full functionality of the program while at the same time simplifying how models are specified.

+## Description

 RevBayes GUI is a document-based application.
-This means that the user of the applicatio can create and manage several documents.
+This means that the user can create and manage several documents.
 A document is a subclass of the Cocoa `NSDocument` class.
-The data model of a document is a list of phylogenetic analyses.
+The data model of a document in RevBayes GUI is a list of phylogenetic analyses.

 ### Analysis and Tools